clockworklabs/spacetime-docs/docs/unity/part-3.md

 ![Unity-AddNetworkManager](/images/unity-tutorial/Unity-AddNetworkManager.JPG)

 Next we are going to connect to our SpacetimeDB module.
-Open `TutorialGameManager.cs` in your editor of choice and add the following code at the top of the file:
+Open `Assets/_Project/Game/BitcraftMiniGameManager.cs` in your editor of choice and add the following code at the top of the file:

-**Append to the top of TutorialGameManager.cs**
+**Append to the top of BitcraftMiniGameManager.cs**

 ```csharp
 using SpacetimeDB;